Axual/ksml/README.md

 ## Building KSML
 Building and running KSML requires an installation of GraalVM and the corresponding Python module.
+There are two ways to do this:
+1. Use the supplied multistage Docker build file
+2. Install GraalVM locally

+See the paragraphs below for details.

+#### Using the multistage Docker build
+You can build either the standard KSML runner, or the runner for the Axual platform using one of the following commands:

+    docker build -t axual/ksml -f Dockerfile-build-runner . --build-arg runner=ksml-runner
+    docker build -t axual/ksml -f Dockerfile-build-runner . --build-arg runner=ksml-runner-axual

+If you do not specify a `--build-arg`, the plain Kafka runner will be built by default.

+#### Install GraalVM locally
 Download GraalVM from [this page](https://www.graalvm.org/downloads/) and install it for your platform as explained.
 Once installed, use the command ```gu install python``` to install the Python module.
 For more information, check out the [Python Reference](https://www.graalvm.org/reference-manual/python/) pages.